All Episodes

 So I emailed my teacher and told her that I couldn't write about global warming because I didn't believe in it.

-And then I got this reply that said that it was, quote, state standards, and there was no alternative assignment, so I'd uh write about global warming anyway.
+And then I got this reply that said that it was, quote, state standards, and there was no alternative assignment, so I'd write about global warming anyway.

 But I was able to debunk the whole notion of climate change because of the facts that your book provided.

-Oh well, I'm glad I'm glad to hear that.
+Oh, well, I'm glad to hear that.

-Next time your teacher says that you have to do it, though, uh do what the Yale students do when they're told they have to study Shakespeare and say that you're triggered by the climate change course.
+Next time your teacher says that you have to do it, though, do what the Yale students do when they're told they have to study Shakespeare and say that you're triggered by the climate change course.

 I will keep that in mind.

-And then the school board will be looking at some huge la great lawsuit and they won't want to go there.
+And then the school board will be looking at some huge great lawsuit and they won't want to go there.

-I know I could probably benefit from that.
+So you'll probably benefit from that.

 Thank you.